phoenixe-nuaa/LearningNotes/JavaScript_Review_Notes.md

 > For a more detailed discussion of object-oriented programming in JavaScript, see [Introduction to Object-Oriented JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Introduction_to_Object-Oriented_JavaScript).

 In classic Object Oriented Programming, objects are collections of data and methods that operate on that data.
-JavaScript is a **prototype-based** language that contains no class statement, as you'd find in C++ or Java (this is sometimes confusing for programmers accustomed to languages with a class statement).
+JavaScript is a **prototype-based** language that contains no class statement, as you'd find in C++ or Java.
 Instead, JavaScript uses functions as classes.

 Let's consider a person object with first and last name fields.
 There are two ways in which the name might be displayed: as "first last" or as "last, first".
 Using the functions and objects that we've discussed previously, we could display the data like this:

 ```javascript
 function makePerson(first, last) {